sdaau/yetAnotherGitTute/README.md

     f183325 here is the second commit
     e9fe842 this is my initial commit

 Ah, that's more like it - indeed, in this case (result of steps as outlined in the tutorial), there was really no need for an extra merge commit, as there was no real conflict, and now the history log looks fine.
+Or rather, there was no real conflict _per file_ (in terms of content/changes in a single file); the only conflict was the order of the commits as seen by `git`.

 Also, if we refresh the Git GUI client at this time, we'll both see the exact same commits in history - and the `afile.txt` file visible in both the Git GUI client, and the file manager.
 All that remains for Bob, is to do a `git push`, so the "main" repo gets Bob's latest commits:

     user@PC:/tmp/B/TheProject_git$ git push
     warning: push.default is unset; its implicit value is changing in